 9. Intro to Java Programming

 The Intro to Java Programming course introduces students to software engineering and object-oriented programming and design using the Java programming language.
+Java is one of the most popular and powerful coding languages used today.
 Students learn how to design and implement solutions to problems and how to use data structures to organize large sets of data.
 This course also prepares students for the AP Computer Science A Exam offered by the College Board, providing an opportunity to earn college credit.
+If students are interested in continuing studying Computer Science, this would be a great course to learn the foundations of Java.

 10. Android Game Building with Java